When to tell people you are pregnant

 Some people find that they don’t have any professional support in early pregnancy.
 It’s possible if you’ve had IVF or any previous pregnancy complications, you might have some doctors and midwives supporting you very early on.
 But if you’re having a normal, healthy pregnancy, you might feel like you don’t know what to do or where to go next.
 So this is just to help you get through those first few weeks of limbo.

-Those first few weeks of pregnancy can be a little crazy-making, particularly if you’ve experienced any previous pregnancy loss or conception difficulties.
-I’m going to share some suggestions for staying calm and relaxed.
+Those first few weeks of pregnancy can be a very emotional time, particularly if you’ve experienced any previous pregnancy loss or conception difficulties.
+It can be common to experience a rollercoaster of emotions from shock to joy to hesitation.

 But if it’s just the usual heightened emotions of early pregnancy then here are some other suggestions.